Bradley Byrne

-Bradley Roberts Byrne (born February 16, 1955) is an American business attorney and politician who served as the U.S. representative for Alabama's 1st congressional district from 2014 to 2021.
-Elected as a member of the state Board of Education as a Democrat in 1994, he became a member of the Republican Party in 1997, and served in the Alabama Senate from 2003 to 2007, representing the state's 32nd district.
+Bradley Roberts Byrne (born February 16, 1955) is an American attorney and politician who served as the U.S. representative for Alabama's 1st congressional district from 2014 to 2021.
+Elected as a member of the state Board of Education as a Democrat in 1994, he became a member of the Republican Party in 1997 and served in the Alabama Senate from 2003 to 2007, representing the state's 32nd district.

 Byrne was chancellor of the Alabama Community College System from 2007 until he resigned in 2009 to run for the 2010 Republican nomination for governor of Alabama.
 In December 2013 he won a special election to represent the state's 1st congressional district in the United States House of Representatives.
-Byrne ran in the Republican primary for the 2020 United States Senate election in Alabama, but was defeated in the first round of the primary by Tommy Tuberville and Jeff Sessions.
+Byrne ran in the Republican primary for the 2020 United States Senate election in Alabama but was defeated in the first round of the primary by Tommy Tuberville and Jeff Sessions.

 Early life and education

 Bradley Byrne was born in 1955 in Mobile, Alabama.
 He was one of three children.
 He was raised in Baldwin County, Alabama.
 He attended UMS-Wright Preparatory School in Mobile, graduating in 1973.
-Bryne graduated from Duke University in 1977.
+Byrne graduated from Duke University in 1977.
 At Duke, he became a member of the Phi Delta Theta fraternity.
 In 1980, he graduated from the University of Alabama School of Law.
 He was classmates with Mo Brooks.
 After graduation, he became a private practice lawyer.